hypermine-bc/labs/content/posts/metaverse-and-did.md

 ---
-title: "Using Decentralised Identity In Metaverse"
+title: "Avatars Can Use SSI In Metaverse To Prove Identity"
 date: 2022-01-07T13:16:59+05:30
 draft: false
 categories: ["ssi", "blockchain"]